 Renting a dumpster seems like a pretty simple thing, right?

-But what most people don’t realize is there are different things to consider when renting the bin.
+But we’ve noticed here at Tim’s Bins is most people don’t realize is that there are different things to consider when renting the bin.

 In this blog post, I will outline some of the essential things to think about and ask while renting a bin.

 - You select the correct bin size for your project needs.

 - You choose an honest bin rental service.